smmckay/sqs-bulk-load/README.md

 ### Building

-You will need cmake 2.8+, a compiler supporting C++11 (gcc and clang are tested), zlib, libcurl, and boost.
-On Ubuntu Trusty the correct library packages are libboost-all-dev, zlib1g-dev, and libcurl4-gnutls-dev.
+You will need cmake 3.5+, a compiler supporting C++11 (gcc and clang are tested), zlib, libcurl, openssl (on Linux) and boost.
+On Ubuntu Trusty the correct library packages are libboost-all-dev, zlib1g-dev, libssl-dev, and libcurl4-openssl-dev.